Carolinian people: Other political info and political figures

 Lieutenant Governor Timothy P. Villagomez served under Fitial.

 Cinta Kaipat served in CNMI House of Representatives in the 15th CNMI Legislature.

-Joseph James Norita Camacho was a member of 16th CNMI House of Representatives and held the position as House Floor Leader.
+Joseph James Norita Camacho was a member of 16th CNMI House of Representatives and held the position of House Floor Leader.
 He was elected to this position in 2007.

-In the Obama Administration a Refaluwasch women named Rellani Bennett Ogumoro served as the Policy Advisor for the Domestic Policy Council.
+In the Obama administration, a Refaluwasch women named Rellani Bennett Ogumoro served as the Policy Advisor for the Domestic Policy Council.
 Before this she was named 2011 Truman Scholar.
 She received the Eastern Oregon University (EOU) Student Award.

 Culture

-Their culture originated from the islands Yap and Chuuk in what is now the Federated States of Micronesia.
+Carolinian culture originated from the islands Yap and Chuuk in what is now the Federated States of Micronesia.
 The present day generation as of 2010 has less respect for the culture in addition to the chiefs who push them.
 The culture has been influenced by others who reside in CNMI.

 Cultural facts

 The Managaha Island is sacred in Refaluwasch culture due to the fact Chief Aghurubw is buried there.

 Much like the Chamorro people, respect is very important to their culture.
 They also historically place an emphasis on solidarity, or tipiyeew.

 The Refaluwasch have respect for elders of any economic background and education level.

-Mwei-mwei is a Refaluwasch way of adopting children which is usually initiated and done between familial wives.
-The children adopted are usually babies but can be as old as eleven.
-The natural parents must give permission.
-After permission is given and the child is adopted, the adoptive parents treat the child(ren) like a natural child in all situations.
+Mwei-mwei is a Refaluwasch way of adopting children, usually initiated and done between familial wives.
+The children are usually adopted as infants but can be as old as eleven.
+The biological parents must give permission.
+After adoption, the adoptive parents treat the child(ren) as their own in all situations.

 Dance

-The people have two different dances.
-For the men, it's called "Maas".
-They also do a Stick dance.
-For the women, it's called "Bwaay", a slow dance.
+The Refaluwasch have two different dances based on gender.
+The men's dance is called "Maas".
+They also do a stick dance.
+The women's dance is "Bwaay", a slow dance.
 In certain men's dances, they wear large leaves around their necks (ubwuut) and a traditional bead called "Lighatuttur" or "Usos".
 They also wear coconut leaves fashioned into a crown.
-The dance was originally for warriors but spread to other men after the people came to the Mariana Islands.
+The dance was originally for warriors but spread to other men after the Refaluwasch came to the Mariana Islands.

 Traditional dress, art, and body art

 Dress

-The Carolinian people had to give up native dress for more modest Western clothing.
+The Carolinian people were forced to give up their native dress for more modest Western clothing.

-Women in different cases would wear a long skirt up to the bottom of their breasts.
+Women would sometimes wear a long skirt up to the bottom of their breasts.

-There is a wreath that's still worn call a mwar-mwar.
-Its still worn by many of them.
+There is a wreath still worn by many Refaluwasch called a mwar-mwar.

 Body art

-The female and males have their own tattoos.
-The females have tattoos are their calves, while the males have tattoos on their lower thighs as well as their upper thighs, buttocks, arms, back of neck, and lower back.
+Carolinian women and men have their own tattoos.
+The women have tattoos on their calves, while the men have tattoos on their thighs, buttocks, arms, back of neck, and lower back.

 Art

-They painted symbols on their sails.
+The Refaluwasch painted symbols on their sails.